-As we enter the new year, we are delighted to receive this wonderful update from our friends at Over The Wall.
-Due to their ambitious expansion plans, more children like Finley will be able to experience these Over The Wall camps and build their very own empowering memories.
+As we enter the new year, we are delighted to receive this update from our friends at Over The Wall.
+Due to their ambitious expansion plans, more children like Finley will be able to experience these Over The Wall camps and create their very own empowering memories.

 At age 13, Finley was diagnosed with Ulcerative Colitis.
 The impact of this discovery was huge.
 Having hidden the fact that he was ill from his family for some time, Finley eventually collapsed and was rushed into hospital.
 It was then that doctors diagnosed his illness.

-Once diagnosed, various combinations of different medicines were trialled, all of which naturally led to Finley missing a huge amount of school.
-“He missed almost a year,” explains Matt, “Which inevitably had a huge effect on Finley.”
+Once diagnosed, various combinations of different medicines were trialled, all of which naturally led to Finley missing a huge amount of school and had a huge effect on him.

 Eventually, getting the right combination of medicines meant he went into remission and now, at the age of 15, he has far more good days than bad.
 Although this was a very difficult year which impacted Finley in every way.
 It affected his schooling, confidence and friendships.
 At the time he was a very keen rugby player for his local team and had also been selected and played for the Essex/Saracens team.
 He unfortunately was forced to stop playing rugby, everything seemed to fall apart for him within the space of a year.

 When Finley’s parents met a nurse at the hospital, she understood exactly what the family were all going through and immediately suggested that they apply for an Over The Wall Camp.